JinHanLei/NewsGC/README.md

 # FinGC

-This is a Pytorch implementation of the FinGC model as described in our paper
+This is a Pytorch implementation of NewsGC

 ## Run the demo